Category Communications

 Salmonella is rarely detected in chocolate products.
 Nevertheless, there have been known disease outbreaks caused by Salmonella in chocolate.
 The most recent disease outbreak in Germany linked to chocolate, of which the BfRshort forGerman Federal Institute for Risk Assessment has awareness, occurred in 2022 and was caused by the Salmonella Typhimurium strain.
 In 2025, the External Link:food warning portal published by the German Federal Office of Consumer Protection and Food Safety (BVLshort forGerman Federal Office of Consumer Protection and Food Safety) listed only one instance of a vegan chocolate product being recalled due to the detection of Salmonella.
 The BfRshort forGerman Federal Institute for Risk Assessment is not aware of any cases of illness in connection with the 2025 food warning.

-Chocolate products not only protect the Salmonella during passage through the stomach, but also provide a particularly favourable environment for survival, offering good protection against adverse environmental conditions.
+Chocolate products not only protect the Salmonella during passage through the stomach – in high-fat products they are very well protected against the acidic conditions in the human stomach and largely reach the intestines alive –, but also provide a particularly favourable environment for survival, offering good protection against adverse environmental conditions.
 Salmonella can survive in chocolate for up to several years.
 Due to the low water content of chocolate and the protective effect of the fat, they exhibit very high heat resistance.
 Bacterial proliferation is generally not possible due to the high sugar content and the consistency of the products.
 Normally, between 10,000 and 100,000 bacteria are required to cause an infection.
 Protected by the high-fat matrix, fewer than 1,000 cells in chocolate products can lead to an infection.
 A further complicating factor with chocolate is that children are a key target group for these products.

 The detection of Salmonella in chocolate and cocoa is also a challenge.
 Special methods had to be developed to reliably detect Salmonella in cocoa-containing products, as various reactions are interfered with by the ingredients in cocoa.